dgsmith7/cobol-modernize-example/README.md

 I used github Copilot as an AI assistant during all steps of this project.

+I encourage feedback and discussion.
+Feel free to submit an issue.

 ## Project Overview

 This repository contains a complete, working example of enterprise legacy modernization: